somleng/somleng-integrations/skyetel/README.md

 ## CLI

-The CLI can be used to test your integration or in standalone mode.
+The CLI can be used to test your integration.

 ```bash
 Usage: somleng-skyetel [options]